wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-azure-security-center/includes/protect-cloud-workloads.md

 Attackers frequently look for accessible machines through open management ports such as Secure Shell (SSH) or Remote Desktop Protocol (RDP).
 This means that all of the virtual machines in your environment could be targets for an attacker.
 If a virtual machine becomes compromised, it can be used to attack other resources in your environment.

-Of course, you want to prevent this from ever happening by perhaps closing as many ports as you can at all times.
+You want to prevent this from ever happening by closing as many ports as you can at all times.
 The problem is that, because your users also use these ports, you can't practically always keep them closed.
 Here's where just-in-time (JIT) can help you.
 JIT enables you to lock ports for inbound traffic on your virtual machines, but allow them to be opened temporarily when necessary.

 You select the ports on the virtual machine you want to block for inbound traffic.
 Azure Security Center creates "deny all inbound traffic" rules in the Azure Firewall rules and network security (NSG) rules for the ports you specified.
 When a user wants to access a virtual machine, Azure Security Center checks whether they have the correct permissions, and then updates the NSGs and Azure Firewall (if there is one).
 This action allows inbound traffic for that user's IP address (or range), but only for a specified duration.
 After this duration, Azure Security Center restores the NSGs and Azure Firewall to how they were before access was granted to the user.